microsoftgraph/msgraph-bicep-types/docs/use-existing-resources.md

 ## Scenario

-You want to track and manage existing Microsoft Graph resources (like applications or groups) using a Bicep template (and the new Graph Bicep Extension) using the `existing` keyword.
+You want to track/reference existing Microsoft Graph resources (like applications or groups) using the `existing` keyword and manage (update) existing resources using a Bicep template (and the new Graph Bicep Extension).

 ## Problem